-Under current law, starting with the 2011 taxable year, qualified apportioning trades or businesses may make an annual, irrevocable election to utilize a single factor, 100% sales, (single sales factor) apportionment formula instead of the three factor, double-weighted sales apportionment formula.
-The election must be made on a timely filed original return in the manner and form prescribed by the FTB.
+For the taxable years 2011 and 2012, qualified apportioning trades or businesses could make an annual, irrevocable election to utilize a single factor (see example in Table 6), 100% sales, (single sales factor) apportionment formula instead of the three-factor, double-weighted sales apportionment formula.
+The election was required to be made on a timely filed original return in the manner and form prescribed by the FTB.